-Need to Know when You Should Decide to have Surgery?
+Need to Know When You Should Decide to Have Surgery?
 Read on for some very important things to consider!

-For many of us, surgery, is scary!
+For many of us, surgery is scary!
 Just hearing the word can set off emotional alarms & wreak havoc with our minds!
 Even elective surgery can be one of the most important decisions that we have to make.
 It’s well known never to have surgery during a full moon & 3 days after also, because of the issue of bleeding more.
-It can be a nerve wracking time trying to decide when would be the best time, what would enhance our recovery by choosing a certain time & date, & that is if we have a choice!
+It can be a nerve-wracking time trying to decide when would be the best time, and what would enhance our recovery by choosing a certain time & date, & that is if we have a choice!
 Many times, we do not have the luxury of having a choice when it comes to surgery!
 Madness!

 To that end, it is very important to note which sign and thus which planet rules which part of the body.
 Read on to learn more about each sign & what part of the body each sign represents below...

 You may be interested in reading: The Astrological Guide for Better Health: Unlocking the Secrets of Asteroids in Your Horoscope Chart